-As hipcntl prepared to download firmware (startup) and discovered that the driver is a debug version, it also discovered that the driver and the firmware that is about to be loaded do not match.
+As hipcntl prepared to download firmware (startup), it discovered that the driver and the firmware that is about to be loaded do not match.
 This probably indicates a mismatch between the hipcntl utility and the driver.
 Erase this hipcntl utility and install a copy that matches the driver.